-We generated around 140 million euros in turnover in 2021.
-The quantity of products delivered was 111,000 tonnes.
-There were a total of 316 permanent employees at LSV in 2021.
+We generated around 178 million euros in turnover in 2022.
+The quantity of products delivered was 106,360 tonnes.
+There were a total of 311 permanent employees at LSV in 2022.

-The shortage of semiconductors in the automotive industry led to a drastic cutback in production worldwide and especially in Germany from the second quarter of the year under review.
+The shortage of semiconductors in the automotive industry led to a drastic cutback in production worldwide and especially in Germany from the second quarter of 2021.
 LSV's production was also affected.
-A recovery of the supply bottleneck is not forecast until E C C Turr Tota R (C Ir te Sale
+A recovery of the supply bottleneck is not forecast until 2023.

-2023.
 At the same time, the change in mobility is gaining momentum.
 The transformation of drive technology from the combustion engine to electric drive is accompanied by a significant decline in the volume of bar steel.